HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *tampering* - manipulation of data

 *threat actor* - Person attacking a system with intention to penetrate the security

+*threat modeling* - The process of using hypothetical scenarios, system diagrams, and testing to help secure systems and data.

 *threat scenario* - Description of a possible way to attack a system, by exploiting a vulnerability, with intention to gain access to or prevent usage of an asset being an vital part of the system.